Princeraj50/Consumer-Electronics-Sales-Data-Analysis/README.md

 - **19 other factors also have a significant impact**, and they can be seen in the **key influencer visual**.

 ## User Questions Feel free to ask any questions about the data or analysis.
 There is a GenAI Q&A on the third page of the report.
-Alternatively, if you have any suggestions or inquiries, you can also submit an issue or pull request.
+Also, if you have any suggestions or questions, feel free to submit an issue or pull request.

 ## Screenshots
 ![Dashboard](https://github.com/user-attachments/assets/8b66e918-0c41-44fd-9d9f-0eb91e5701f4)